KSXia/Verbatim-Send-Doc-Creator-Old/README.md

 * Verbatim 6.0.0

 ## Credits
-* Thanks to Truf for creating and providing the original macro this macro is based on.
+* Thanks to Truf for creating and providing the original "Create Send Doc" macro this macro is based on.
+You can find Truf's macros in [this post](https://debate-decoded.ghost.io/leveling-up-verbatim/) on [his website](https://debate-decoded.ghost.io/).